eyc94/FSO-Full-Stack-Open/03. Programming A Server With NodeJS and Express/part3aNotes.md

 GET http://localhost:3001/api/notes
 ```
 - Click `Send Request` and REST client executes the HTTP request and response from server is opened in the editor.

+## The WebStorm HTTP Client
+- If you use `IntelliJ WebStorm`, there is a similar process with its builtin HTTP Client.
+- Create new file with extension `.rest` and editor will display options to create and run requests.